CREATE FUNCTION

 Couchbase Server 7.6

-In clusters using Couchbase Server 7.6 and later, you can create the code for an external function and the corresponding SQL++ user-defined function in a single operation.
-This means that you don’t have to specify an external library and create the code for the external function, before creating the SQL++ user-defined function.
+For operational clusters using Couchbase Server 7.6 and later, you can create the code for a JavaScript function and the corresponding SQL++ user-defined function in a single operation in the Query Tab or cbq.
+You do not have to create a UDF library before creating a SQL++ user-defined function.

-With a SQL++ managed user-defined function, the external function code is stored inline, along with the SQL++ user-defined function.
-You cannot share this external function code with other user-defined functions, or access it from any external libraries.
+With a SQL++ managed user-defined function, the JavaScript function code is stored inline, along with the SQL++ user-defined function.
+You cannot share this JavaScript function code with other user-defined functions, or access it from a UDF library.

 Prerequisites